bastikr/boolean.py/docs/users_guide.rst

     >>> print (x*y) + (x*~y)
     x

-In detail the following laws are used recursively on every subterm of + and \*:
+In detail the following laws are used recursively on every sub-term of + and \*:

 * :ref:`associativity`
 * :ref:`annihilator`